dipeg13/My-Library/README.md

 This is a method that finds the approximation o a root of the equation f(x)=0.
 The derivative of f is needed and in case that there exist an x such that f'(x)=0, there is a high probability that this method won't work.

 More information about Newton's Method:https://en.wikipedia.org/wiki/Newton%27s_method

+# Simpson's Rule

+This is a method (rule) for numerical integration of a function f on an interval [a,b], given a, b and N (the number of discrimination).

+More information about Simpson's Rule:https://en.wikipedia.org/wiki/Simpson%27s_rule